There are several known stem cells types. The main ones can be categorized as follows:

 Embryonic stem cells (ESC)

-Embryonic stem cells (ESC) are derived from a blastocyst (either donated or cloned from a skin-cell), which is an extremely early stage embryo (0-4 days old), in which the cells are not yet predetermined or specialized in any way.
+Embryonic stem cells (ESC) are derived from a blastocyst (either donated or cloned from a skin-cell), which is an early stage embryo (5 days old) of 100-200 cells that are barely visible to the naked eye.
+At this stage, these cells are not yet predetermined or specialized in any way, so there are no organs or blood even, just an “inner cell mass” from which embryonic stem cells can be obtained.
 Unlike Adult stem cells, which are limited to differentiating into different cell types of their tissue of origin, ESC are pluripotent and can express the DNA of all cell-types of the body.
 When introduced into the blood stream, these pluripotent cells operate by way of signaling and within minutes their molecules (microRNAs) signal every organ of the body to rejuvenate and repair.
 For example, the brain will start to release neural stem cells, which are the stem cells that can repair the brain, the heart will release cardiac stem cells, the lungs, pulmonary stem cells, and the skin, mesenchymal stem cells and so on.
 The wide range of application of embryonic stem cells is what makes them so well suited to treating numerous conditions.
 Once signaling has taken place, the body naturally eliminates the ESC within 72 hours, while the newly created stem cells in the various parts of the body continue to do their repair work for up to 3 months.
 Unlike the other stem cell types mentioned above, embryonic stem cells also have the added advantage of producing a protein which has anti-tumor properties.

 Embryonic stem cells (ESC) are the only type of stem cells that Stemaid™ offers.